 In addition to office meetings, people are also using video calls to remain connected with their friends and family during the COVID-19 pandemic.

-PC makers could be given a benefit of doubt that they didn’t know what was coming and all of a sudden people would start working from home across the globe.
-But the fact that the 2020 MacBook Air and 13″ MacBook Pro models come with a 720p FaceTime HD camera makes us believe that the change is yet to arrive.
+PC makers could be given the benefit of doubt that they didn’t know what was coming and all of a sudden people would start working from home across the globe.
+But the M1 MacBook Pro and Air lineup are still at 720 HD, which could change later this year.

 In the case of Apple, the company is also pushing iPad Pro models (with far better cameras) as alternatives to mainstream computers.
 However, that’s an entirely different story.

-One thing to note is that Microsoft Surface Book lineup has used a 1080p webcam since its initial launch in 2015, meanwhile, the Surface Laptop 3 is limited to a 720p shooter.
+One thing to note is that the Microsoft Surface Book lineup has used a 1080p webcam since its initial launch in 2015, meanwhile, this year’s Surface Laptop 4 is limited to a 720p shooter.
 So, it could also be the case that differential treatment is being given to PCs with a conventional form factor.

 Speaking of the solutions, it’s time for PC makers to wake up and start upgrading the camera hardware in upcoming devices.
 And more importantly, the change should arrive in the affordable PC segment, just like it has happened in the case of smartphones.